 Spoiler Alert: Conversion ≠ Sales

 What’s your conversion rate seems like a simple enough question, but it’s not.
 Many businesses dismiss this inquiry entirely if they don’t sell online.
 This is a big mistake.
 Your conversion rate doesn’t equal your sales.
-Instead, your conversion rate is the number of people who completed an intended action – generally, one that move them further into the sales funnel.
+Instead, your conversion rate is the number of people who completed an intended action – generally, one that moves them further into the sales funnel.

 This is a really broad category, so let’s delve into the details and consider what should and shouldn’t be considered as part of your conversion rate.